Recall of learning and iteration

 Interest.
 Story interest occurs where the information comes

 in the form of a story.
 The interconnectedness of a story provides its

-own way of automatically focusing attention.
-Stories have been used to
+own way of automatically focusing attention effortlessly.
+Stories have

 been presented in a compressed form, where the gist of some idea or